tduriez/LFD_MPIV_toolbox/README.md

 are portion of) the PIVlab Toolbox (http://pivlab.blogspot.com/), which might be a better choice as a generic solution for PIV.

+This work has been funded through the CONICET grant PIP 112 201501 00243 CO.
+This work has been realized at the Nano and Microfluidic Laboraory of the Universidad de la Marina Mercante, Buenos Aires Argentina.

 ## Features
 The main features that commended the development of this package over the use of PIVlab are: